pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * `bn.factorFor(B) * bn.factorFor(E)` should be defined?
 (It errors)
   * `MonotypeBayesanNetwork.filter` collapase into a single BNN

-* Region.isSatisfiable to avoid circular definition of non-zero probabilities
-  * See both Bayes and Kolmogorov

 * Laws for `Factor`

 * Review `InteractionGraph`, `EliminationGraph`, `JoinTree` and the functions they power